meiyi1986/vuw-ecco/content/authors/mazhar-ansari-ardeh/_index.md

   - Alumni
 ---

-Dr. Guiying (Victoria) Huang was a PhD student working with Dr. Aaron Chen and A/Prof. Hui Ma during 2016-2020.
-She is a now Data Scientist at NIWA.
-Her research interests include machine learning (especially reinforcement learning), data visualization, and data analysis.
+Dr. Mazhar Ansari Ardeh was a PhD student working with A/Prof. Yi Mei and Prof. Mengjie Zhang during 2018-2021.
+He is now a Data Scientist at Tourlane, Germany.
+His interests include statistical analysis, machine learning, predictive modelling and data visualisation.